spatialstatisticsupna/Confounding_article/README.md

 - [**DataAnalysis_INLA.R**](https://github.com/spatialstatisticsupna/Confounding_article/blob/master/R/DataAnalysis_INLA.R)

-  This R script contains the necessary functions to replicate with INLA the fit of the spatio-temporal models considered in the data analysis section of the present paper.
-The code can be used with any other data set with similar structure.
+  This R script contains the necessary functions to replicate with INLA the fit of the spatio-temporal models considered in the data analysis section of the paper.
+The code can be used with any other data sets with similar structure.

 - [**Figures_and_Tables.R**](https://github.com/spatialstatisticsupna/Confounding_article/blob/master/R/Figures_and_Tables.R)